 Can I get a cheap car to reduce my overheads?

 It makes me laugh when I hear instructors claiming that their car “costs [them] nothing”.
-Unless they won it in a raffle, and had no maintenance costs resulting from age and day-today-use such as punctures, broken windscreens, new wiper blades, etc., then their car costs them money just like everyone else.
+Unless they won it in a raffle, and unless it was a magic car that had no maintenance costs resulting from age and day-today-use such as punctures, broken windscreens, new wiper blades, oil, screen wash, etc., then their car costs them money just like everyone else.

-My advice is not to just get the cheapest car you can find without considering how its looks might affect your business first.
+Finally, you then need to consider the effect the car you drive has on how much business you attract.
+My advice is not to just get the cheapest car you can find without considering how its looks might affect your business.

 Can I use an older car?